AT A GLANCE - Delta Discovery Voyage 2014

 If your submissions are artwork, your class can participate in MSI’s Translating the Tides contest!
-Winners receive a family membership to MSI, a T-shirt, and are published in an annual calendar.
+Winners receive a family membership to MSI, and are published in an annual calendar.
 Their school also receives a gift certificate for MSI.
 See the MSI website for more information on the contest.

 THE PROGRAM FORMAT

 Introduction: After life vests are put on, students and adults listen to a short introduction and safety talk.
 Once completed, students will divide into four cooperative learning groups and rotate through four, 35 to 40 minute stations

 Ichthyology Station: The first and third groups will perform a fish trawl.
 Students will: use a pictorial fish key to identify fish species, learn about anatomy and life history of local fish species, and interact with and touch fish.

 Plankton Station: Students will: perform a plankton tow to obtain a sample from the Delta, discuss the importance of plankton to the environment, and view the sample which is routed through a microscope onto a TV.

 Benthic Station: Students will: perform a mud grab, inspect mud sample, learn about non-native and native invertebrates, and discuss human impact on Delta geography.